rqkohistani/Nodejs-RESTAPI-part-one/README.md

 6. ![Delete the user](./GithubImages/deleteUserBody.PNG)
 7. ![Deleted the user](./GithubImages/deleteUseDeleted.PNG)

+***

-## create a user post
+## Create a user post

 1. Click on the user/user post route
-2. Fill new post userId, title and body in the Body
+2. Fill the post body with userId, title and body in as the json format
-3. OBS: Validation is would take of if unnecessary fields are added
+3. OBS: Validation would take care of if unnecessary fields are added.
 4. Click Send
 5. ![Create a new user post](./GithubImages/newUserPost.PNG)
 6. ![User created](./GithubImages/newUserPostCreated.PNG)
 7. Go to user get a user post by user id
-    - you should see the new user post
+    - You should see the new user post

 8. ![Get all user post by user id](./GithubImages/newUserAllUserPostByUserId.PNG)